-- Competition Commission v Pioneer Foods (Pty) Ltd36 where firms agreed not to compete in geographic markets or in product markets or for customers such as in the bread cartel. - Competition Commission v SAB Ltd and others37 where firms were said to have divided markets but in fact were found to be in a vertical relationship (see summary above.) - Luxembourg Breweries38 where firms concluded a market sharing agreement to which aims to protect competitors from imports.
+- Competition Commission v Pioneer Fishing (Pty) Ltd47 where firms agreed to allocate the supply of horse mackerel in different territories such as Limpopo, Mpumalanga and the North West Provinces. - Competition Commission v Pioneer Foods (Pty) Ltd48 where firms agreed not to compete in geographic markets or in product markets or for customers such as in the bread cartel. - Competition Commission v SAB Ltd and others49 where firms were said to have divided markets but in fact were found to be in a vertical relationship (see summary above.) - Luxembourg Breweries50 where firms concluded a market sharing agreement to which aims to protect competitors from imports.